liujingg/androidx/README.md

 Extensions to the Android standard library and support libraries and some basic tools

-### :warning: `Warning`
-`Currently in the development stage, some APIs have not been tested yet, please use them carefully`

 ### Child module
 * [androidx-kt-arch]: Kotlin extension to Android Architecture related libraries